Clarksburg High School: CHStage

-Youth & Government

-Youth & Government is a mock student government club run by the YMCA.
-Its members participate in roles of government, such as the legislature and bureaucracy as lobbyists, and are also offered the roles of attorneys and members of the press.
-Delegates attend an annual conference in Annapolis and are among 20,000 students across the United States affiliated with the program.

 InvenTeam

 The Clarksburg High School InvenTeam is one of 16 high school teams in the nation to receive grant funding from the Massachusetts Institute of Technology (MIT).
 The team presented its TorchCord invention at the March Madness for the Mind event in the National Museum of American History, part of the National Collegiate Inventors and Innovators Alliance's 13th annual meeting in Washington, DC.
 The team also traveled to MIT for the Lemelson-MIT EurekaFest event in 2009, having created a pressure-sensitive illuminated computer cable.
 Sarah Debelius Costlow, the Signature Program Coordinator, and Paul Koda, a science teacher, sponsored the team.

 Marching Band

-The Clarksburg High School Marching Band, better known as "The Spirit of Clarksburg” is a competitive corps-style marching ensemble.
+The Clarksburg High School Marching Band, nicknamed "The Spirit of Clarksburg," is a competitive corps-style marching ensemble, led by band instructor Charles Orifici.

-Notable accomplishments of The Spirit of Clarksburg include performances in Shanghai, China, performing in the Shanghai Tourism Festival Parade at the beginning of the 2009–2010 school year, as well as in the National Cherry Blossom Festival Parade in Washington, D.C. in 2012.
+Notable accomplishments of The Spirit of Clarksburg include performances in Shanghai, China, performing in the Shanghai Tourism Festival Parade at the beginning of the 2009–2010 school year, as well as in the National Cherry Blossom Festival Parade in Washington, D.C., in 2012.
 They also annually attend the locally televised Montgomery County Thanksgiving Parade in Silver Spring, MD every November.

-The Spirit of Clarksburg marching band became the 2019 Tournament of Bands Region 5 Class 3A Champions on October 19, 2019, with their 2019 program "Rise of the Phoenix".
+The Spirit of Clarksburg marching band became the 2019 Tournament of Bands Region 5 Class 3A Champions on October 19, 2019, with their program "Rise of the Phoenix".
 In the State Finals of the 2019 MMBA (Maryland Marching Band Association) season at Towson University, they placed 5th place against various other bands in the 3A Class.
+Additionally, in the 2022 competitive season, The Spirit of Clarksburg received 1st place in MMBA state finales at Towson University.

 The Clarksburg High School Marching Band also participates in many different events throughout the school and local community.
 They perform during school pep rallies and during football games at Coyote Canyon, in the stands as well as during half-time.
-In events such as CSA/Middle School Band Night, the Spirit of Clarksburg works to extend outreach to and inspire students from feeder middles schools, like Rocky Hill or Hallie Wells Middle Schools.
+In events such as CSA/Middle School Band Night, the Spirit of Clarksburg works to extend outreach to and inspire students from feeder middle schools, like Rocky Hill or Hallie Wells Middle Schools.

-The Clarksburg High School Marching Band also includes the Clarksburg Majorettes who performs alongside the band at football games and competitions.
+The Clarksburg High School Marching Band also includes the Clarksburg Majorettes, who performs alongside the band at football games and competitions.